TheDarkKnight2622/BitCatalyst-version-1/README.md

     cd Bitcatalyst-version-1-main
     flask run
     ```
+4. Move the html pages to a folder named 'templates'.
+Repeat the process with the styles.css file and images, by moving them to a folder named 'static'

-4. You should see a pop-up notifying that the webapp is running on a specific port.
+5. You should see a pop-up notifying that the webapp is running on a specific port.
 Click on the link, and you are good to go!

-5. This project is open-source, so please feel free to clone and modify the code as you wish.
+6. This project is open-source, so please feel free to clone and modify the code as you wish.

 **For those running the program locally**: